Skip to main content

 Example: choosing between formal reference documentation for experienced developers versus conversational tutorials for beginners demonstrates rhetorical awareness

-Related Terms: active voice, content, tone
+Related Terms: active voice, banner blindness, content, CTA, tone

 Sources: